calccrypto/OpenPGP/README.md

 The boolean `GPG_COMPATIBLE` flag can be used to make this library gpg compatible when gpg does not follow the standard.
 By default this is set to False.

-The boolean `USE_OPENSSL` flag can be used to replace the hashing and random number generation code with OpenSSL implementations.
+The boolean `USE_OPENSSL` flag can be used to replace the hashing and random number generation code with OpenSSL implementations. `USE_OPENSSL_HASH` and `USE_OPENSSL_RNG` can be used to independently replace the hashing or the random number generator.
 If OpenSSL is not found, CMake will default back to the original implementation.
+All three are disabled by default.

 ## Usage